IsraP/IPcc/README.md

 # IPcc
-Computer Craft scripts just for fun
+Some Computer Craft scripts just for fun